Dubai looks like a city from the future, and for photographers, it delivers on that promise.

 Sunrise

-I also love photographing the Burj Al Arab at night.
+I also love photographing the Burj Al Arab at sunset.
 From the restaurant Pier Chic, you can capture a unique view of the Burj Al Arab.

 The Interiors are also very interesting to photograph, but you cannot just walk in.
 You either need to stay there or have a restaurant reservation.

 From The Pointe, you get one of the best views of Atlantis, The Palm.
-It is the perfect spot to photograph the hotel sitting at the end of the island, especially around sunset when the sky has color and the lights start to glow.
+It is the perfect spot to photograph the hotel at the end of the island, especially around sunset, when the sky is colorful and the lights start to glow.

 In the evening, there is also a fountain show, usually starting around 7 p.m., which adds movement and reflections to your photos.
 Arrive a bit early so you can find a good spot along the waterfront and set up your shot.

 Bluewaters Island is home to Ain Dubai, the giant observation wheel often compared to the London Eye.
-It sits just off JBR, which gives you plenty of places to photograph it from the beach.
+It sits just off JBR, so you have plenty of places to photograph it from the beach.

 The best shots come from JBR’s sandy stretch, where you can frame the wheel with the water and skyline.
-If you are lucky, you may even find camels walking along the beach, which adds a fun and unexpected foreground element to your photos.
+If you are lucky, you may even find camels walking along the beach, adding a fun, unexpected foreground element to your photos.

 Sunset works especially well here, and the wheel lights up nicely once the sky turns blue.